Dynamic Optimization with Convergence Guarantees: Numerical Experiments

 All methods converge for case A. Figure~\ref{fig:pendulumcaseAlog} shows that TR converges slowly, while HS, LGR and PBF converge fast.
 At small magnitudes of $g_{\text{opt}},r_{\text{feas}}$, further decrease of LGR and PBF deteriorates, presumably due to limits in solving the NLP accurately under rounding errors.

 Case B is shown in Figure~\ref{fig:pendulumcaseBarcs}.
 The control force decelerates the pendulum more aggressively before the pendulum mass surpasses the lowest point, such that the beam force obeys the imposed upper bound.
 Figure~\ref{fig:pendulumcaseBlog} confirms convergence for all methods.
 The rate of convergence is slower compared to case A, as expected, because the solution of $u$ is locally non-smooth.
-While the collocation methods tend to yield more accurate values for $g_\text{opt}$ than $r_\text{feas}$, the feasibility residual of PBF is orders of magnitude smaller.

-For case C, the collocation methods struggle: For HS on all meshes, the restoration phase in IPOPT converged to an infeasible point, indicating infeasibility of the discretized nonlinear program \cite[Sec.~3.3]{IPOPT}.
+For case~C, some collocation methods struggle: For HS on all meshes, the restoration phase in IPOPT converged to an infeasible point, indicating infeasibility of \eqref{eqn:NLPcol} for this scheme \cite[Sec.~3.3]{IPOPT}.
 For TR, the feasibility residual does not converge, as shown in Figure~\ref{fig:pendulumcaseClog}.

 Figure~\ref{fig:pendulumcaseCarcs} shows that this is due to ringing in the numerical solution for the beam force.